Enterprise Chambers

 PUBLICATIONS Butterworths‘Property Insolvency’; the Enterprise Chambers ‘Annotated Guide to Insolvency Legislation and Practice’; Bailey and Groves on ‘Corporate Insolvency – Law and Practice’; ‘The Landlord and Tenant Factbook’; Estates Gazette‘Questions and Answers’ series and the ‘Practical Law Property Litigation’ blog.

-INTERNATIONAL Several members have previously practised in fused professions overseas for extended periods of time and are admitted to practise there, including the Cayman Islands and the British Virgin Islands.
+INTERNATIONAL Several members have previously practiced in fused professions overseas for extended periods of time and are admitted to practice there, including the Cayman Islands and the British Virgin Islands.
 The set can provide barristers who are used to working abroad (often at very short notice) and who have material insight into the workings of particular jurisdictions.

 Offices: